PPC64/tensorflow-ppc64-doc/README.md

 As of commit https://github.com/tensorflow/tensorflow/commit/efe5376f3dec8fcc2bf3299a4ff4df6ad3591c88 it is not possible to build Tensorflow from source using https://github.com/ibmsoe/bazel.git since this fork does not support bazel v0.4.5

 To build Tensorflow from source first we have to build bazel (v0.4.5.).
-Bazel, in its turn, also need its dependencies to be built from source.
+Bazel, in its turn, also needs its dependencies to be built from source.
 They are protobuf (v3.0.0) and grpc-java plugin (v1.0.0).

 ## Building protobuf
 ```bash